-Authority agrees that during the term of this agreement, a minimum emergency response force of nine (9) ten (10) personnel shall be maintained.
+Authority agrees that during the term of this agreement, a minimum emergency response force of ten (10) personnel shall be maintained.
 The response force shall consist of a Battalion Chief and nine (9) Captains, Engineers and/or Firefighter Paramedics.
 There may be no more than one Acting Battalion Chief, One Acting Captain, and one Acting Engineer on duty per shift.
-Policy 213 (Staffing) The Staffing Policy is hereby incorporated by reference.Firefighter/Engineers, Captains, and/or Battalion Chiefs of which two (2) must be Captains will be maintained, subject to the following conditions and limitations:
+The Staffing Policy is hereby incorporated by reference.

-Twenty-four (24) hour shift employees assigned to inspection, training, maintenance or other duty to be counted as within emergency response force.
+Twenty-four (24) hour shift employees assigned to inspection, training, maintenance or other duty to be counted as within the emergency response force.

-Regular shift assignments to be supplemented by overtime as needed., trained volunteers or management employees, as needed, in that order of availability.
+Regular shift assignments to be supplemented by overtime as needed.

-No engine company to consist of fewer than, and no station to operate with less than - three (3) personnel, one of which must be a Captain or Acting Captaintwo (2) Captains, Battalion Chiefs and/or Firefighters.
+No engine company to consist of fewer than, and no station to operate with less than three (3) personnel, one of which must be a Captain or Acting Captain.